Library sigpl2009

 inversion H1.

-inversion derives all necessary conditions for each constructor of an inductive type.
+inversion derives all necessary conditions for each

 exact H3.